cosmicexplorer/dot-star-ignore/README.md

 function getIgnored(dir, [options,] callback) {
 ```

 - `dir`: root directory to perform traversal on. `ignore` follows symlinks, so ensure your directory tree is not cyclical.
+If `dir` is a relative path, it is assumed to be relative to `process.cwd()`.
 - `options` is an object with parameters:
   - `invert`: if truthy, returns files (or function, if `filter` is on) *matching* the ignored patterns, instead of ignoring the patterns.
   - `ignoreFiles`: array of `IgnoreFile` objects, which are specified [below](#ignorefile).